sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

 In plain English, this says the following two things:

- 1. a read cannot see a write that it happened before
+ 1. A read cannot see a write that it happened before
- 2. a write overrides other writes to the same memory location that happened before it (in terms of the _happens before_ relation) -- a read cannot observe a write that happened before a write that happened before it (i.e. is two or more steps away on the _happens
+ 2. A write overrides other writes to the same memory location that happened before it (in terms of the _happens before_ relation) -- a read cannot observe a write that happened before a write that happened before it (i.e. is two or more steps away on the _happens